lightning-tv/solid/docs/effects.md

 # Shaders and Effects

 The shader prop allows you to specify a custom shader.
-Most of the common use ones have shortcuts like `borderRadius`, `border`.
+Most of the common use ones have shortcuts like `borderRadius`, `border`, `linearGradient`.
+These shortcuts get combined to create one dynamic shader from the Renderer.
+The order that they are listed in the props / style object affect how it gets created and could change the UI.
+Typically you want borderRadius to be the last one.
+If you have a custom shader, you'll need to use the `shader` prop and create the directly.
+Check out this [example](https://github.com/lightning-js/renderer/blob/main/examples/tests/dynamic-shader.ts) from the renderer for more information.

 ```jsx
 const RoundedRectangle = ['RoundedRectangle', { radius: 6 }];